 It takes a lot of research and skill to win a criminal appeal.
 While no responsible lawyer will guarantee the outcome of your appeal, there are some things that the Law Offices of Robert David Malove can promise you now.
 If you hire us, you can expect our Fort Lauderdale criminal attorney to:

 - Write convincing legal briefs

 - Present persuasive legal arguments

 - Get to know you as an individual and to understand what you have at stake

 - Be available to answer your questions so that you are never left wondering about what happens next

-Our goal is always to make sure that our clients are treated fairly and afforded all of the rights allowed by Florida and federal laws.
-Call us today or contact us through this website to learn more about preparing a strong appeal and what will happen if you win your appeal.
+Our goal as an experienced Fort Lauderdale criminal attorney is always to make sure that our clients are treated fairly and afforded all of the rights allowed by Florida and federal laws.
+Call us today or contact us through this website to learn more about preparing a strong case and what will happen if you win your criminal appeal.